F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/multi_process.rst

 .. note::

-    In the server process, a single thread, the master thread, that is, the lowest numbered lcore in the coremask, performs all packet I/O.
+    In the server process, a single thread, the master thread, that is, the lowest numbered lcore in the coremask/corelist, performs all packet I/O.
-    If a coremask is specified with more than a single lcore bit set in it, an additional lcore will be used for a thread to periodically print packet count statistics.
+    If a coremask/corelist is specified with more than a single lcore bit set in it, an additional lcore will be used for a thread to periodically print packet count statistics.

 Since the server application stores configuration data in shared memory, including the network ports to be used,